-Multiple applications from an organization are not allowable.
-An "organization" for this NOFO is defined as an institution with a single Employer Identification Number (EIN).
+Multiple applications from an organization are not allowed.
+An "organization" for this NOFO is defined as an institution with a single Employer Identification Number (EIN) number.

-If for any reason (including submitting to the wrong funding opportunity number or making corrections/updates), you submit an application more than once prior to the application due date, HRSA will only accept your last validated electronic submission, under the correct funding opportunity number, prior to the Grants.gov application due date as the final and only acceptable application.
+If for any reason (including submitting to the wrong funding opportunity number or making corrections/updates), an application is submitted more than once prior to the application due date, HRSA will only accept your last validated electronic submission, under the correct funding opportunity number, prior to the Grants.gov application due date as the final and only acceptable application.

-You are reminded that failure to include all required documents as part of the application may result in an application being considered incomplete or non-responsive.
+Failure to include all required documents as part of the application may result in an application being considered incomplete or non-responsive.